evanseitz/cryoEM_synthetic_generation/2_GenStates_CM2/README_CM2.md

 ---

-## Instructions for generating the first Conformational Motion (CM1)
+## Instructions for generating the second Conformational Motion (CM2) and CM1 x CM2 state space
-- The `2_GenStates_CM2` folder contains the script `Gen_CM2.py`, which will read in *N* CM1 `.pdb` structures and apply a second set of discrete transformations on them, resulting in *M* CM2 states.
+- The `2_GenStates_CM2` folder contains the script `Gen_CM2.py`, which will read in the *N* previously generated CM1 `.pdb` structures and apply a second set of discrete transformations on them, resulting in a *N*x*M* state space.
 Before running this script from the command line interface (from within this same directory), you will need to alter the following variables depending on your needs:
 -- If you previously generated *N* > 99 CM1 states, you'll need to follow the same pattern (`if idx < 10:`) for proper indexing (leading zeros); this logic also follows for the section underneath the `# SAVE` comment
 -- `cmd.select`: range of residues to alter for CM2
 -- `range(1,21)`: range of states to be generated for CM2 (e.g., 20)